jundalisay/spblist/content/en/research/keynes/general-theory/chapter-16c.md

 This means that even a diversion of the desire to hoard zero yield assets* will increase economic well-being.
 {{< /c >}}

-> *Superphysics Note: This is now the trend of real estate bubbles and 'dry powder' in money markets
+{{< n n="This is now the trend of real estate bubbles and 'dry powder' in money markets" >}}

 Millionaires find their satisfaction in building mighty mansions.
 Digging holes in the ground* paid by savings will increase employment and the real national dividend of useful goods and services.

-> *Superphyscs Note: This is now seen as bullshit jobs which increase employment quantity but reduces quality, while the non-working capital-owners increase their pleasures.
-Keynes is to blame for it.
+{{< n n="This is now seen as bullshit jobs which increase employment quantity but reduces quality, while the non-working capital-owners increase their pleasures.
+Keynes is to blame for it." >}}

 <!--  to contain their bodies when alive and pyramids to shelter them after death, or, repenting of their sins, erect cathedrals and endow monasteries or foreign missions, --> <!-- The day when abundance of capital will interfere with abundance of output may be postponed.
 “To dig holes in the ground,” paid for out of savings, -->

 <!-- It is not reasonable, however, that a sensible community should be content to remain dependent on such fortuitous and often wasteful mitigations when once we understand the influences upon which effective demand depends.
 IV  -->

 Let us assume that: